Bergsrå

-The Bergsrå (Mountain Rå), Bergatrollet (Mountain Troll), or Bergakungen (Mountain King) was a mythical creature of the mountain in Norse mythology.
+The Bergsrå (Mountain Rå), Bergatrollet (Mountain Troll), or Bergakungen (Mountain King) was a mythical creature or spirit of the mountain in Norse mythology.

-The bergrå could be either masculine or feminine.
+The bergsrå could be either masculine or feminine.
 It lived in the mountain with a court of relatives and sometimes surrounded by trolls.
 It was a common phenomenon in the mythology about the bergsrå to trick people into their dwellings in the mountain and to become bergtagen (literary: "taken into the mountain").
 These bergtagnings (Swedish: abduction into the mountain) are usual are done by lone males and their victims tend to be women.

-A typical description of such a claimed occurrence was given by Sven Andersson in 1691 when he was on trial for having sexual intercourse with a female bergrå.
+A typical description of such a claimed occurrence was given by Sven Andersson in 1691 when he was on trial for having sexual intercourse with a female bergsrå.